raspberrypilearning/cd-intermediate-html-css-sushi/en/step_6.md

   <section class="yellowBackground sectionSpacing solidRoundBorders">
 ```

-Using CSS classes lets you **reuse** the same set of style rules on lots of elements.
-They don't even have to be the same type of element: you can apply the same class to any element that has the properties you've set in that class.
+So you've seen that using CSS classes lets you **reuse** the same set of style rules on lots of elements.
+But what's more, they don't even have to be the same type of element: you can apply the same class to any element that has the properties you've set in that class.

 + Go to `index.html` and add the `solidRoundBorders` class to the picture of Tito, or another picture on your website.